Organic Growth: Advantages, Disadvantages, and the Path to Sustainable Success

 6. Sustainable and Scalable Growth

 Organic growth, by its nature, is more sustainable.
-It's built on a solid foundation of internal strengths and market understanding.
+But it's built on a solid foundation of internal strengths and market understanding.
 This approach allows for more controlled and scalable expansion, minimizing the risks associated with rapid, uncontrolled growth.
 The company can adapt to changing market conditions more effectively and build a resilient business model capable of weathering economic fluctuations.

 The Challenging Disadvantages of Organic Growth